rvinluan/rvinluan.github.io/_posts/2013-07-02-test-styles.md

 show_subtitle: true
 ---

-This is a test of my tumblr theme style.
+This is a test of my blog's style.
 It has paragraphs and lists and all kinds of shit.

-I’ve been meaning to write about Spelunky for a long time.
-Probably because it’s without question one of my favorite games ever.
-In this post I’m going to outline what sets it apart from other games in its genre, and the philosophy it has that I often seek to apply to my own games.
+This is a test paragraph, made only for test\*ing what paragraphs look like\*.
+Who would have thought!
+The asterisks are there so that I can set a reasonable measure for whatever font or font size I'm using—they let me know how many characters wide my lines are.
+As far as I can tell [Trent Walton](http://trentwalton.com/2012/06/19/fluid-type/) invented it, and I think it's a pretty neat idea.

 ### Here’s a really long section header let’s see what it looks like when it takes up two lines or even more maybe